POSTED: 8 Feb 2026

 Beyond DHT blockers, there are a number of other evidence-based approaches to pattern hair loss that may be worth considering.
 Alternatives to DHT blockers and MPA include:

-- Minoxidil: This is the most popular and first-line treatment for hair loss.
-Minoxidil works through a completely different mechanism to anti-androgens by increasing blood flow to the follicle and prolonging the growth phase.
-It is available topically over the counter and by prescription in compounded formulas or oral form.
+• Minoxidil: this is the most popular and first treatment to attempt for hair loss.
+Minoxidil works through a completely different mechanism to anti-androgens by increasing blood flow to the follicle and extending the growth phase.
+It is available over the counter in topical formulas of 2% and 5% strength and by prescription in compounded formulas or oral form.

-- Microneedling: This procedure triggers wound-healing pathways and follicle stem cells.
-There is evidence that microneedling can promote hair loss both as a standalone treatment and as an adjunct to topical treatments.
+• Microneedling: this procedure triggers wound-healing pathways and follicle stem cells.
+There is evidence that microneedling can promote hair growth both as a standalone treatment and as an adjunct to topical treatments.

-- Low-level laser therapy (LLLT): LLLT uses light energy to boost cell activity within the follicle.
+• Low-level laser therapy (LLLT): LLLT uses light energy to boost cell activity within the follicle.
 It is increasingly available in at-home devices.
-There’s little evidence to support its value alone as a hair loss treatment but may be a useful as an adjunct.
+There’s little evidence to support its value alone as a hair loss treatment but it may be useful as an adjunct.

 Medroxyprogesterone acetate is an interesting compound with promising data that suggests it may be useful in treating androgenetic hair loss.
-However, the evidence to support is sparse.
+However, the evidence to support it is sparse.
 Research is mainly through small observational studies.
-As such, it’s difficult to evaluate its value and safety without larger higher quality clinical studies.
-In the mean time, established DHT blockers like finasteride, dutasteride and spironolactone present a better studied alternative.
+As such, it’s difficult to evaluate its value and safety without larger, higher level clinical studies.
+In the meantime, established DHT blockers like finasteride, dutasteride and spironolactone present a better studied alternative.

-We believe in a personalised approach to haircare which is why we offer custom hair loss treatments for women and men through our online skin clinic.
-Our doctors create hair growth treatment protocols using actives such as Minoxidil, Finasteride, Dutasteride, Spironolactone, Melatonin, Caffeine and Tretinoin where appropriate for each patient.
-Start your virtual consultation and begin your journey to great hair today.
+We believe in a custom approach to hair care, which is why we offer custom hair loss treatments for women and men through our online clinic.
+Our doctors create topical hair growth treatments using actives such as minoxidil, finasteride, dutasteride, spironolactone, melatonin, caffeine and tretinoin where appropriate.
+To start your personalised plan, book a virtual video consultation or use our online consultation form.
+The journey towards great skin and hair starts here.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
 Always consult a qualified medical professional with any concerns about your hair or treatment options.